top of page

 As the market becomes more polarized, transparency regarding origin and treatment status will become increasingly important.
 Buyers are advised to prioritize both natural and heated sapphires with third-party certification from reputable gem labs.

-Gemports Index (GPI) Sheets
+Gemports Transaction Index (GTI) Sheets

 © 2023 by Gemports